jroucheton/cloud-best-practices/README.md

 Success pipelines should terminate adding a tag on source control.
 This tag should be the version.

 **Benefits:**
-* Be able to retrieve corresponding sources for a version.
+* Be able to retrieve the corresponding sources for a version.